AdobeXD/xd-to-flutter-plugin/adobe_xd/README.md

 # adobe_xd

-Helper widgets for the "XD to Flutter" plugin.
+Generate code for building apps with Flutter based on your designs in Adobe XD with the "XD to Flutter" plugin.
+This package contains helper widgets used by the plugin.